 Cash flows from financing activities amounted to Php11.8 billion in 2013, Php16.6 billion in 2014 and Php35.3 billion in 2015.
 In 2013, cash flows from financing activities came from a top up equity private placement of Php10.1 billion, Php9.9 billion in retail bonds and Php7.3 billion in new loans which was used to partially settle Php18.0 billion in outstanding loans.
 In 2014, cash flows from financing activities came from issuance of bonds payable of Php11.9 billion and loan availments of Php7.7 billion, share of holders of non-controlling interest in the equity calls of Php2.7 billion, offset by loan payments of Php5.8 billion.
-In 2015, cash flows from financing activities came from loan availments of Php57.8 billion and issuance of voting preferred shares of Php17.4 million which was used to partially settle Php21.9 billion in outstanding loans, Php0.7 billion in liabilities in purchased properties and Php0.2 billion in other non-current liabilities
+In 2015, cash flows from financing activities came from issuance of Php17.4 million which was used to partially settle Php21.9 billion in outstanding loans, Php0.7 billion in liabilities in purchased properties and Php0.2 billion in other non-current liabilities